shakebugs/shake-docs/docs/react/setup.md

 react-native add-shake
 ```

-If you are using a React Native version older than 0.60, you should also run link command:
+If you are using a React Native version older than 0.60, you should instead run link command:

 ```bash title="Terminal"
 react-native link @shakebugs/react-native-shake